google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 ## SCT Extensions    {#sct_extension_types}

-IANA is asked to establish a registry of SCT extensions, initially consisting
+IANA is asked to establish a registry of SCT extensions, named "CT Extension Types for SCT", that initially consists of:
-of:

 |-------+-----------|
 | Type  | Extension |